The gaming industry thrives thanks to technological advances in hardware, processing power, and visuals.

 HDAO

 HDAO, also known as High Definition Ambient Occlusion, is a technique used by AMD graphics cards to rival NVIDIA’s HBAO.
-The single distinction is that they’re created specifically for their respective manufacturers’ GPUs.
-There are scarcely any differences between HBAO and HDAO.
+The only distinction is that they’re developed specifically for their respective manufacturers’ GPUs.
+There are barely any differences between HBAO and HDAO.

 VXAO

 VXAO, or Voxel Ambient Occlusion, is currently the closest video games can get to reality in terms of lighting and shadow rendering.
-However, relatively few games boast this setting, mainly because it’s too taxing and will test the limits of your processor and graphics card.
-It also uses a different approach than SSAO and other techniques.
+However, relatively few games boast this setting, mainly because it’s too demanding and will test the limits of your processor and graphics card.
+It also uses a distinct approach than SSAO and other techniques.

 Simply put, VXAO displays shapes and estimates the shading outside the view you’re seeing.
-This technique contributes to the realism of scenes, allowing for a sharp differentiation between contemporary games and their predecessors in terms of visuals.
+This technique contributes to the realism of scenes, allowing for a clear differentiation between modern games and their predecessors in terms of visuals.

 Ambient Occlusion vs. Ray Tracing

-SSAO focuses on pixel depth and doesn’t consider shapes and objects, leading to murky corners, noise, and inaccurate shadows.
-On the other hand, Ray Tracing, as a more current technology, focuses on more factors, including the geometry of different shapes and objects, surfaces, and light, to render precise and lifelike shadows.
+SSAO focuses on pixel depth and doesn’t consider shapes and objects, leading to dim corners, noise, and inaccurate shadows.
+On the other hand, Ray Tracing, as a more contemporary technology, focuses on more factors, including the geometry of various shapes and objects, surfaces, and light, to render precise and lifelike shadows.

 It’s also a step forward from HBAO and HDAO, which focus purely on geometry.
 Additionally, Ray Tracing processes and renders only what’s apparent to the player.
 In other words, the computation of lighting and shadows is only performed within the camera view field.

-Currently, not many gamers can use Ray Tracing, mostly because the feature is native to RTX 2000, 3000, and RX 6000 cards, and only a few games support this cutting-edge feature.
+**Currently, not many gamers can** use Ray Tracing, mostly because the feature is native to RTX 2000, 3000, and RX 6000 cards, and only a handful of games support this advanced feature.
 However, as the gaming industry advances, more games will undoubtedly support this groundbreaking technology.

 Conclusion